RakshithaBhajentri/Invisibility-Cloak/README.md

-# 🧥 Invisibility Cloak using OpenCV
+#<h1> 🧥 Invisibility Cloak using OpenCV</h1>

-Simulates the effect of invisibility by detecting a colored cloak (e.g., red) and replacing it with the background in real-time video using Python and OpenCV.
+<p>Simulates the effect of invisibility by detecting a colored cloak (e.g., red) and replacing it with the background in real-time video using Python and OpenCV.</p>

 ## 🚀 How It Works